-Analysis of changes in Common Contribution Rate % Common Contribution Rate at 31 March 2011 14.2 Change in membership profile 0.2 Change in demographic assumptions 0.3 Change in financial assumptions 2.6 Impact of LGPS changes from 1 April 2015 (2.4) Common Contribution Rate at 31 March 2014 14.9
+Analysis of changes in Common Contribution Rate % Common Contribution Rate at 31 March 2011 30.8 Change in profile +2.1 Change in demographic assumptions +1.5 Change in financial assumptions +8.3 Impact of LGPS changes from 1 April 2015 +2.2 Common Contribution Rate at 31 March 2014 44.9

-The change in the long-term assumptions adopted has caused a significant increase in the employer contribution requirement.
-This has been driven in large part by the significant fall in gilt yields over the inter-valuation period (the assumptions used to calculate the contribution rate, and their derivation, are discussed in Appendix A).
+- The change in the financial assumptions has caused a significant increase in the employer contribution requirement.
+This has been driven in large part by the significant fall in real yields over the inter-valuation period (the assumptions used to calculate the contribution rate, and their derivation, are discussed in Appendix A). - The upcoming changes to the LGPS, which produce an increase in employer costs given the profile of the Fund membership versus a typical LGPS Fund.
+This is principally due to the transitional protections that apply to eligible members in the Fund.